Why is Abrasion Testing Important?

 - A magnet is included for smooth removal of abrasive charge after testing

-Regardless of which method you choose, abrasion testing serves as a great indicator for how your materials will react to wear and tear over time and will be an important aspect of your quality control process.
+Regardless of which method you choose, abrasion testing serves as a great indicator of how your materials will react to wear and tear over time and will be an important aspect of your quality control process.

 Check out our follow-up blog post, Aggregate Abrasion Testing Part II: The Los Angeles Abrasion Test Method